3ahmnm-htlsbg/home-WebGL-movingBall-cs-Lhelbok/README.md

 When pressing the button "Move Ball" the ball moves randomly to one of the four predefined positions.
 There are 4 positions available (4 empty GameObjects: PosBottomLeft, PosBottomRight, PosTopLeft, PosTopRight).
 I solved this task with variant 1 (direct repetition of the randomly chosen position is possible).

+You can find the hosted game on: https://3ahmnm-htlsbg.github.io/home-WebGL-movingBall-cs-Lhelbok/

 ### Development platform: